Terms and Conditions

 By the Village Hall

-The Village Hall reserves the right to cancel a booking if the premises are required for use as a Polling station for a Parliamentary election, Local Government election, bye election or Referendum.
+The Village Hall reserves the right to cancel a booking if for example, the premises are required for use as a Polling station for a Parliamentary election, Local Government election, by- election or Referendum.

 The Village Hall also reserves the right to cancel a booking if they consider that: